This post contains affiliate links.

-If your children excel at hands-on projects or you are looking for a fun but challenging hobby for your older children, try Creation Crate – a project-based program that teaches electronics and programming skills together.
+If your children excel at hands-on projects or you are looking for a fun but challenging hobby for your older children, try Creation Crate – a tech subscription box that teaches electronics and programming skills together.

 WHAT IS CREATION CRATE & WHAT PROJECT WE DID: